-If the NorDig IRD, as a part of an integrated digital TV set (IDTV) has an audio output, the audio shall be in sync with the video display.
+If the NorDig IRD, as a part of an integrated digital TV set (IDTV) has an audio output, the audio and/or decoded PCM digital audio output shall be in sync with the video display.

-Where audio leaves the IRD in an encoded form (such as in IEC61937 [41] outputs and/or HDMI outputs and/or HDMI Audio Return Channel (ARC)), the IRD shall compensate for the decoding latency of the selected audio format, as specified for the relevant reference decoder for the selected format (e.g AC-3), such that the output of the reference decoder would be ± 5 ms with respect to the decoded video.
+Where audio leaves the IRD in an encoded form (such as in IEC 61937 [41] bitstream from S/PDIF, HDMI, HDMI ARC or HDMI eARC outputs, the IRD shall compensate for the decoding latency of the selected audio format, as specified for the relevant reference decoder for the selected format (e.g AC-3), such that the output of the reference decoder would be ± 5 ms with respect to the decoded video.
 This applies for all audio systems that the IRD supports.

-- Note 1: In this case, primary output for STB is primary HDMI and TV SCART, and for IDTV is the video display and internal loudspekars (see sections 8.5 and 8.6) - Note 2: In this case, primary video output is the same as note 1.
-Secondary audio outputs for STB are i.e. secondary HDMI, VCR SCART, analogue RCA, and S/PDIF (see section 8.5).
-Secondary audio outputs for IDTV are i.e. SCART, analogue RCA, S/PDIF, HDMI ARC, headphone output, and "external audio system".
+Note 1: In this case, primary output for STB is primary HDMI and for IDTV is the video display and internal loudspekars (see sections 8.5 and 8.6).

+Note 2: In this case, primary video output is the same as note 1.
+Secondary audio outputs for STB are i.e. secondary HDMI, analogue RCA, and S/PDIF (see section 8.5).
+Secondary audio outputs for IDTV are i.e. analogue RCA, S/PDIF, HDMI ARC, HDMI eARC, headphone output, and "external audio system".